-The Institute of Hygiene and Tropical Medicine (IHMT) is one of the winners of the most recent Fellowships Grand Challenges Explorationcontest of the Bill & Melinda Gates Foundation.
+The Institute of Hygiene and Tropical Medicine (IHMT) is one of the winners of the most recent Call of Studentships Grand Challenges Explorationof the Bill & Melinda Gates Foundation.
 Coordinated by Henrique Silveira, and in collaboration with the Center for Marine Sciences (CCMAR), the teams propose to use the approximately €90,000 in funding to develop, for the Anopheles gambiae mosquito, which transmits malaria, an alternative meal to the conventional blood meal.
 The project will make the breeding of these mosquitoes in the laboratory, for disease control or research purposes, less dependent on the availability of human or animal blood, thus more effective and safer.

 The Anopheles mosquito is a vector of malaria transmission because it carries the disease-causing parasite, Plasmodium, from one person (or animal) to another.
 In a bite, the parasite passes in the blood that is sucked out, from the infected person to the female Anopheles.
 In the mosquito the parasite grows and multiplies, accumulating in the salivary glands.
 At the next bite, the parasites are injected with the mosquito's saliva into a new host, and a new infection begins.

 Anopheles females need blood meals (obtained through bites) to produce eggs and ensure reproduction.
 In a project funded by FCT and coordinated by João Cardoso, from CCMAR, the researchers identified a peptide (small protein) in human blood that stimulates mosquito reproduction.
 They now propose to test this factor in an artificial meal, with the aim of producing an effective substitute for the blood meal.